How would you like to never have a UTI again? Would you be excited if you heard there was an easy UTI home remedy?

 In these cases, please do go to the doctor!

-Note: Antibiotics should be a last resort but they are available if things get bad.
+Using antibiotics for a UTI should be a last resort but they are available if things get bad.
 It’s better than getting a kidney infection!
 If you do end up taking antibiotics, make sure to follow it up with loads of good probiotics to renew the good bacteria in your body.

 But how do you never get a UTI again?